Becoming a Missionary

 minister to other women and children in another country.

-The foreign missionaries (sent-ones) deliberately focus on an area in a country that is foreign to them that does not have a bible-believing, disciple-making local church.
+The foreign missionaries deliberately focus on an area in a country that is foreign to them that does not have a bible-believing, disciple-making local church.
 Many go to a people who do not speak their language.
-They then learn the language of the people so they can minister the Gospel to the people.
+They learn the language of the people so they can minister the Gospel to them.
 Some deliberately seek to evangelize and disciple or help raise up elders and deacons in that foreign country.
 Sometimes they go to an existing church in another country to help revitalize it.

-The foreign missionaries (sent-ones) regularly evangelize in the country as they build relationships with people of that community.
+The foreign missionaries regularly evangelize in the country as they build relationships with people of that community.

 Evangelists